List of Lockheed P-3 Orion variants: P-3H

+Proposed P-3C upgrade with Update IV avionics and survivability upgrades, proposed in the wake of the cancellation of the P-7 and using some of that aircraft's airframe and systems.

 EP-3J

 Two P-3A aircraft modified for FEWSG use as a simulated adversary EW platform in exercises; later transferred from FEWSG to the former Tactical Electronic Warfare Squadron Thirty-Three (VAQ-33) at NAS Key West, Florida, providing adversary electronic warfare services for Fleet training.
 Upon disbandment of VAQ-33, the aircraft were transferred to Patrol Squadron 66 at NAS Willow Grove and 2 years later to the newly commissioned Fleet Air Reconnaissance Squadron Eleven (VQ-11) of the Navy Reserve at NAS Brunswick, Maine, continuing the previous role of VAQ-33.
 The aircraft were retired at the disbandment of VQ-11 as part of a post-Cold War force reduction of the Naval Air Reserve.

 P-3K & P-3K2

 Five aircraft originally of P-3B standard but subsequently updated, delivered to New Zealand in 1965–67, replacing Short Sunderlands.
 The original P-3B aircraft were operated by No. 5 Squadron RNZAF from Whenuapai, Auckland.
 These received part of the P-3C Update II package and some local innovations, then being designated P-3K (for Kiwi), together with a P-3B purchased second hand from the Royal Australian Air Force and brought up to P-3K standard.

 P-3K2: Upgraded P-3K, all 6 aircraft were re-winged and underwent a further round of avionics and sensor updates in 2005.
+In January 2023 all six aircraft were retired, having been replaced with four Boeing P-8 Poseidon aircraft.